 You can also set up a Facebook group with close friends and share comments throughout the day.

 Spring Chicken has a Facebook site to share comments with like-minded people.

 Celebrate on another day

-If you’re unable to travel and see relatives or friends on Christmas Day, or it’s the turn of another set of grandparents to have dinner with the family on the 25th, you can still celebrate with everyone on another day.
+If you're unable to travel and see relatives or friends on Christmas Day or COVID retrictions means you can't, or it's the turn of another set of grandparents to have dinner with the family on the 25th, you can still celebrate with everyone on another day.
 Put on the tree lights, pull a cracker, cook a Christmas dinner, and whatever the day it can still feel like Christmas.